parduino/Femora/docs/technical/constraint/sp/index.rst

 Understanding the SP Constraint Manager
 ---------------------------------------

-The ``SPConstraintManager`` is a core component of MeshMaker that provides a centralized system for creating, managing, and applying single-point constraints to your model.
+The ``SPConstraintManager`` is a core component of FEMORA that provides a centralized system for creating, managing, and applying single-point constraints to your model.
 It implements the Singleton pattern to ensure a single, consistent point of constraint management across the entire application.

 SP constraints should typically be created after assembling the whole mesh, as they are applied directly to nodes in the assembled mesh.